blinken/amz_sp_api/lib/product-fees-api-model/docs/FeesApi.md

 require 'product-fees-api-model'

 api_instance = AmzSpApi::ProductFeesApiModel::FeesApi.new

 body = AmzSpApi::ProductFeesApiModel::GetMyFeesEstimateRequest.new # GetMyFeesEstimateRequest |

-seller_sku = 'seller_sku_example' # String | Used to identify an item in the given marketplace.
+seller_sku = "seller_sku_example" # String | Used to identify an item in the given marketplace.
 SellerSKU is qualified by the seller's SellerId, which is included with every operation that you submit.

 begin
-  result = api_instance.get_my_fees_estimate_for_sku(bodyseller_sku)
+  result = api_instance.get_my_fees_estimate_for_sku(body, seller_sku)
   p result
 rescue AmzSpApi::ProductFeesApiModel::ApiError => e
   puts "Exception when calling FeesApi->get_my_fees_estimate_for_sku: #{e}"